Exponential Stability of a Degenerate Euler-Bernoulli Beam with Axial Force and Delayed Boundary Control: Global existence of solution

 with the constants $\gamma$ satisfying \eqref{eq:19} and $\iota_{\sigma, q}$ such that:

-The following Lemma establishes the equivalence between the Lyapunov function $L(t)$ and the energy functional $E(t)$. \begin{proposition} Suppose that the function $\sigma$ satisfies either (WD) or (SD).
+The following proposition establishes the equivalence between the Lyapunov function $L(t)$ and the energy $E(t)$. \begin{proposition} Suppose that the function $\sigma$ is (WD) or (SD).
 For $\varepsilon > 0$ small enough, there are two positive constants $\Theta_1, \, \Theta_2$ such that:

 where $\displaystyle \Theta_1 \text{ and } \, \Theta_2$ are given by: